SPAAM-community/AncientMetagenomeDir/assets/documentation/samples/README.md

   - Ensure to also update `sample_age_doi`
 - If date _ranges_ reported, take approximate mid-point
 - Dates for specific individual preferred.
-- Proxy dates are allowed. e.g.
+- Proxy dates are allowed e.g.
   - from other individuals in stratum/burial
   - period of occupation of site
   - via coin or historical records